Warrior Women with Lupita Nyong'o: Summary

 The documentary film Warrior Women with Lupita Nyong'o begins with Lupita Nyong'o traveling by car to Abomey while she narrates on and off camera about her experience working on Black Panther and how the movie has impacted a global audience; yet she knows very little about the Ahosi, which inspired the film's Dora Milaje characters.
 Along the way, she stops to meet Martine de Souza, a Beninese guide, and they continue to the Royal Palaces of Abomey, the ancestral home of Dahomey's Ahosu (king).
 There they greet the ruler, Dah Sagbadjou Glele, who allows them to view Dahomeyan artifacts in restricted areas of the palace grounds.
 They view a fresco showing panthers guarding crossed swords, bas-relief depictions of Ahosi combat, and the preserved throne of Ahosu Ghezo, which rests on the skulls of Dahomeyan enemies.

 Nyong'o travels next to a rural area where she is shown an underground tunnel network once used by the Ahosi to ambush enemies approaching the Palaces.
 She returns to the palace grounds to speak with the Beninese historian, Nondichao Bacharou.
 He shares with her how women ages 15 to 34 were conscripted and put through "brutal" training and indoctrination to become Ahosi.
 As she leaves the palaces, she realizes that her previous belief of "the Ahosi being a beacon of enlightened feminism, like the Dora Milaje in Wakanda, is long gone."

 She travels to the location of the Battle of Cana, where she learns a force of 1,200 Ahosi were decimated by the French military in 1892.
 An estimated 60 Ahosi survived and Nyong'o decides to seek the descendants of the remaining Ahosi.
-She meets Metchonou Etienne, the grandson of a legendary Ahosi warrior, Alewammon.
+She meets Metchonou Etienne, the grandson of a legendary Ahosi warrior, Alewomman.
 Etienne performs a Voudoun ritual allowing her to visit the burial place of Alewomman, after which she observes a ceremonial Egungun dance by descendants of Yoruba slaves captured by Alewommen.